hellsan631/LogosDistort/README.md

     	bower install logos-distort
     	```

-Or by downloading the repo and using the files there.
+Or by downloading the repo and using the files there

 1. Include jQuery: